roundcube/roundcubemail-helpdocs/en_US/settings/folders.rst

 This section of the settings task allows you to manage the tree of mailbox folders.

-The hierarchical folder tree is displayed in the middle list widget where you can select a single folders by clicking it.
+The hierarchical folder tree is displayed in the middle list widget where you can select a single folder by clicking it.
 Folder information and some settings then appear in the right properties pane.

-There might be folders which are grayed out and which cannot be editor nor deleted or renamed.
-Such folders are "virtual" folders which are there for structuring but which cannot contain any messages.
+There might be folders which are grayed out and which cannot be edited nor deleted or renamed.
+Such folders are "virtual" folders which are only there for structuring but which cannot contain any messages.

 Some :ref:`Special System Folders <mail-organize>` cannot be renamed or unsubscribed because they have special purposes and are used by system processes.